stefan6973/NS-Basic-for-Palm-OS/README.md

 ## My Attempt

-I try tu reanimate this code bas for my personal use only.
-I'm not interested in provide new versions.
-If you need one then try it self.
+I'm trying to reanimate this code for my personal use only.
+I am not interested in providing new versions.
+If you need one, try it yourself.

 ## Original Readme